Avanade/CoreEx/src/CoreEx.AspNetCore/README.md

 ### Response

 The response HTTP status code is `204-Accepted` (default) with no content.
+This can be overridden using the arguments `StatusCode` property.

 <br/>